ServiceStackApps/Chat/README.md

     cmd.paintGreen$#btnPaint

-Which will bind `this` to the `#btnSubmit` HTML Element, retaining the same behavior as if it were called with `data-click="paintGreen".
+Which will bind `this` to the `#btnSubmit` HTML Element, retaining the same behavior as if it were called with `data-click="paintGreen"`.

 > Note: Spaces in jQuery selectors need to be encoded with `%20`